-We don’t have the resources to release Covid-specific maps for our 50,000-mile network.
-If you do decide to use our maps to go on a trip, make sure you've viewed the map updates and corrections addenda for the map sections you'd be using.
+If you're using an Adventure Cycling map, make sure you've viewed the map updates and corrections addenda for the map sections you'd be using.
 Find them on our site here.

 We’ve received many queries from folks who’d like to know more about the ins-and-outs of camping, including the most basic question: How do I pick out a campsite?
 First, check the Adventure Cycling Route Network to see if one of our routes near you would suit your journey.
 Our maps list cyclist-specific places to stay, including hotels, resorts, hostels, and campgrounds (find some examples here.)

 You can also get great ideas from the Bike Travel Weekend and Bike Your Park Day section of our site, which is full of ideas for short local trips and resources for places to stay.

 Aside from that, many sites can help you find a good campsite near you.
 Use Recreation.gov to find public land across the United States, and even reserve campsites and cabins ahead of time (note that many popular destinations are often booked months in advance, so keep hunting if your first pick is taken.)
 National Forest websites also contain useful information and are a good way to find smaller sites along a specific route; start by finding the national forest where you’re planning to bike.
 Bureau of Land Management areas, state parks and national parks all have good information as well.
 Check to make sure bicycles are allowed to access the specific trails you're interested in.